ejdostal/elist_analysis/README.md

 The Excel workbook used to clean and investigate trends in the data can be found [here].

-The SQL queries used to answer various business questions can be found [here].
+The SQL queries used to answer various business questions can be found [here](Files/SQL-Queries.sql).

-An ERD representing the main database structure and relationships between analyzed tables can be found [here].
+An ERD representing the main database structure and relationships between analyzed tables can be found [here](Images/ERD%20-%20Elist%20Data.png)

 ## Database Structure & Cleaning
 <!-- - [x]  ERD of Dataset -->

-The data analyzed spanned a total of 108K+ records across four tables: orders, customers, geo_lookup, and order_status.
+The data analyzed spanned a total of 108K+ records across four tables: `orders`, `customers`, `geo_lookup`, and `order_status`.
 ![](Images/ERD%20-%20Elist%20Data.png)
 <!-- <img width="600" src= '/Users/Erica/Documents/GitHub Repos/elist_analysis/elist_analysis/Images/ERD - Elist Data.png'> -->